 - Served as special counsel for city Board of Adjustment on appeal by large mining and quarrying interest involving challenge to zoning amendment.

 Gary began his career as a law clerk for Associate Justice J. William Copeland, of the North Carolina Supreme Court.
 Since that time, he has participated in over 125 appeals.
 He has argued before the U.S. Court of Appeals for the Fourth Circuit, the North Carolina Supreme Court, and the North Carolina Court of Appeals.
 He has also represented clients before the United States Supreme Court.

 Gary’s appellate practice has included cases involving financial regulation, lawyer professional liability, professional licensing, insurance regulation, municipal liability and civil rights actions.
 He has frequently been retained to assist other lawyers and firms in appellate matters and to advise on appellate procedure.
 Gary served on the Appellate Rules Committee of the North Carolina Bar Association for fourteen years.

-Recognized in the "Legal Elite" Hall of Fame by Business North Carolina magazine as the Top Litigation Attorney in North Carolina (January 2005).
+Recognized in the "Legal Elite" Hall of Fame by Business North Carolina magazine for Litigation

 Recognized in Super Lawyers Business Edition for Business Litigation (2015)